BriceHcn/H-News/README.md

 # H-News

 H-News Is my first react native apps.
 It collect news from France and display it in Category.
-A click on a new open the web browser to read the new on the writer website.
+A click on a new open the web browser to read the new online.
+You can add news to 'favorites' or to 'read later'

 ## Installation